LinHanhe/SUR-FeatNet/README.md

 # SUR-FeatNet

-Deep Learning Models for predciting the satisfied user ratio (SUR) curve.
+This code implements a deep learning model for predciting the satisfied user ratio (SUR) curve.

+Please cite the following paper if you use the code:
 <small>
 <pre>
 @article{sur-featnet,